Does the amount of time it takes for a page to load in a browser influence search engine rankings for pages? Should it?

 If it did, might sites that were all text show up higher in search results than sites that included pictures and different applications?
 Or, might a search engine find a way to account for different types of sites, and the amount of time it might take them to render in a browser, based upon actual user data in addition to the amount of time it takes a site to render in a browser?

 A recent patent application from Yahoo explores ways that a search engine might consider the amount of time it takes different types of pages to render and other issues involving how quickly pages respond to visits in the ranking, classifying, and crawling those pages.

 Latency is a big fancy word that simply means the amount of time between when something was started and when you can see its effects.
 It’s a word that shows up very frequently in the Yahoo patent filing.
 It’s a word worth learning a little more about, especially when it comes to web sites, how people use them, and how a search engine might track that use.

 A search engine may look at a wide range of information to make decisions about whether or not it will visit and index pages on the Web, how it might rank those pages in search results, and how it may classify those pages.

-It’s likely that a search engine will consider at a wide range of informational signals.
-Those can include the content that appears on web pages, links and the text within links that point to and from pages, information about how people use specific web pages, and other information about pages and the sites that they appear upon.
+A search engine will likely consider at a wide range of informational signals.
+Those can include the content that appears on web pages, links, and the text within links that point to and from pages, information about how people use specific web pages, and other information about pages and the sites that they appear upon.